 Art in the Park

 River Parks is home to the city’s largest collection of outdoor wildlife bronze sculptures.
-The fifteen sculptures are gifts to the citizens of Tulsa from NatureWorks, Inc., a local organization which promotes wildlife conservation and education projects in the community.
+The sixteen sculptures are gifts to the citizens of Tulsa from NatureWorks, Inc., a local organization which promotes wildlife conservation and education projects in the community.
 Several other sculptures are located throughout the park system.
 In 2002 the Bank of Oklahoma and NatureWorks joined forces to fund the BOk Plaza, located at 71st and Riverside Drive.
 The BOk Plaza features a native Oklahoma black bear mother playing in a waterfall with her three cubs.